• Browse by: category | company | brand | product type

 Source: company website (2021)

-In 2020/21 KnowTheChain benchmarked over 180 large global companies in the ICT, Food & Beverage, and Apparel & Footwear sectors on their efforts to address forced labour and human trafficking in their supply chains.
+In 2021 KnowTheChain benchmarked 37 apparel and footwear companies on their efforts to identify and tackle forced labour risks in their supply chains.
 This company received a score of 44/100.
+The average score was 41/100 and the highest score was 89/100.

 Source: KnowTheChain (2021)